Vertical and horizontal: Independence of horizontal and vertical motions

 Neglecting the curvature of the earth, horizontal and vertical motions of a projectile moving under gravity are independent of each other.
 Vertical displacement of a projectile is not affected by the horizontal component of the launch velocity, and, conversely, the horizontal displacement is unaffected by the vertical component.
 The notion dates at least as far back as Galileo.

-When the curvature of the Earth is taken into account, the independence of the two motion does not hold.
-For example, even a projectile fired in a horizontal direction (i.e., with a zero vertical component) may leave the surface of the spherical Earth and indeed escape altogether.
+When the curvature of the Earth is taken into account, the independence of the two motions does not hold.
+For example, even a projectile fired in a horizontal orientation (i.e., with a zero vertical component) may leave the surface of the spherical Earth and indeed escape altogether.

 Mathematical definition

 In two dimensions

 In two dimensions.
-1. The vertical direction is designated.
+1. The vertical orientation is designated.
 2. The horizontal is perpendicular to the vertical.
 Through any point P, there is exactly one vertical and exactly one horizontal.
-Alternatively, one can start by designating the horizontal direction.
+Alternatively, one can start by designating the horizontal orientation.

 In the context of a 1-dimensional orthogonal Cartesian coordinate system on a Euclidean plane, to say that a line is horizontal or vertical, an initial designation has to be made.
-One can start off by designating the vertical direction, usually labelled the Y direction.
-The horizontal direction, usually labelled the X direction, is then automatically determined.
+One can start off by designating the vertical orientation, usually labelled the Y orientation.
+The horizontal orientation, usually labelled the X orientation, is then automatically determined.
 Or, one can do it the other way around, i.e., nominate the x-axis, in which case the y-axis is then automatically determined.
-There is no special reason to choose the horizontal over the vertical as the initial designation: the two directions are on par in this respect.
+There is no special reason to choose the horizontal over the vertical as the initial designation: the two orientation are on par in this respect.

 The following hold in the two-dimensional case: